renpy/renpy/sphinx/source/screen_python.rst

     create displayables can now be far slower than their screen language equivalents.

-The UI functions are python equivalents of the screen language statements.
+The UI functions are Python equivalents of the screen language statements.
 For each screen language statement, there is a ui function with the same name.
 For example, ui.text corresponds to the text statement, and ui.add corresponds to the add statement.

-There is a simple mapping between screen language parameters and arguments and python arguments.
+There is a simple mapping between screen language parameters and arguments and Python arguments.
 Screen language parameters become positional arguments, while properties become keyword arguments.
 For example, the screen language statement: ::